TheDoctorRAB/necx-org.github.io/interim/interim.md

 ## Where

-We will gather weekly on google hangouts.
+We gather weekly on google hangouts.

+## Mid-Year Appraisal

+Our mid-year self-appraisal can be found [here.](./appraisal.pdf)